 In older photos, the company’s namesake signage looks out over the river beside the iron blue spiderwebs of the Main Street Bridge.
 After infill turned the riverfront to Water Street and vast deserts of asphalt, Drew’s cursive letters looked over barren parking lots.

-Independent Life President Jacob Bryant III salvaged the noble stone lion heads and McConihe monograms from high up on the great building Bryant’s new headquarters replaced.
+Independent Life President Jacob Bryan III salvaged the noble stone lion heads and McConihe monograms from high up on the great building Bryan’s new headquarters replaced.
 He planted the heads at the foot of the new building.
 They reminded the occasional Bay Street driver of the severed heads of the vanquished placed on stakes alongside bridges in the Middle Ages.

 4. “Ain’t Too Shabby”

 On Wednesday night, August 15, 1979, 40,000 football fans filled the Gator Bowl.
 There were free hot dogs and free Cokes.
 There would have been free beer too, Mayor Jake Godbold said, but “the Baptists got hold of it.”